Kingswhale/30-Days-of-Web/README.md

 <!-- OVERVIEW -->
 ## Overview 📝

-**30+ Developer Student Clubs**  across the country have come together to organize **"30 Days of Web Development🌐"** .
-It is an initiative for people to learn how to build web applications, irrespective of their current level of expertise.
+**"30 Days of Web Development🌐"**  is an initiative for people to learn how to build web applications, irrespective of their current level of expertise.

 The main **objective behind this program is to provide you with access to top-notch content at zero cost.** ✨